|Value||Eligibility||Open date||Close date|

 IV. if the recipient receives an alternative primary stipend scholarship where it is of higher value.
 In such circumstances this Scholarship will be converted to a supplementary stipend scholarship.
 A recipient may hold supplementary stipend scholarship(s) that have a total supplementary amount paid to the student of no more than 75% of the primary amount,

-V. if the recipient does not undertake the travel for which the funds have been approved within the required time frame,
+V. if the recipient does not undertake the travel for which the funds have been approved within a period of 12 months,

 VI. does not resume study at the end of a period of approved leave, or